GunnarIsenberg/Gunnar_JavaFrameworks_School/README.md

 ## PART_E_NOTES:
 Generated a list of items (computer components), and products that are made of the components (full systems).

+Sent a second push after using the bootstrapdata file to manually create products and parts instead of via gui.'
+Also altered the database name for the new data.
+Lines 46 - 228 for bootstrapdata
+Line 6 in application.properties

 ## PART_F_PROMPT:
 (F.  Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters:
 •  The “Buy Now” button must be next to the buttons that update and delete products.